Zaytun Division: Other details

-The main tasks of the South Korean contingent was to provide medical services and to build and repair roads, power lines, schools and other public infrastructure.
+The main tasks of the South Korean contingent were to provide medical services and to build and repair roads, power lines, schools and other public infrastructure.
 The contingent included a small number of Muslim South Korean soldiers who converted to Islam just before their deployment.
 The Koreans suffered only one fatality: an officer who committed suicide on the South Korean base in May 2007.
 The only other deaths attributed to their presence have been accidents involving both South Korean and Iraqi civilians.